kipgparker/RLFromHumanPrefrences/README.md

 # RLFromHumanPrefrences
-Reinforcement learning from human preferences to produce behavior unaligned with intended, learning via human preferences with Garner tools.
+Reinforcement learning from human preferences to produce behavior unaligned from environment rewards, learning via human preferences with Garner tools.